apple/turicreate/userguide/activity_classifier/export_coreml.md

 In this section, we describe how to export the model created by the activity classifier toolkit to Core ML, and use it in Xcode to get real-time predictions in a Swift app.

-Exporting an Activity Classifier model in Core ML format can be performed using the `export_coreml` function.
+Exporting an activity classifier model in Core ML format can be performed using the `export_coreml` function.

 ```python
 model.export_coreml('ActivityClassification.mlmodel')